NDevTK/postLogger/README.md

 # postLogger
 Extension to log postMessage()
-- console.info for postMessages from all_frames :D
+- console.info for postMessages from all_frames.
-- detects the scope of sent messages
+- detects the scope of sent messages.

+# Warning
+Security of extension has not been checked.